taggartsoftware/albumdownload/readme.md

 https://creativecommons.org/licenses/by-nc-nd/4.0/

 ## Languages
-Album Download 0.3.0 adds support for [internationalization](https://developer.chrome.com/webstore/i18n).
+Album Download 0.3.0 added support for [internationalization](https://developer.chrome.com/webstore/i18n).
 In addition to the English (en) default, the text for the app has been translated to Spanish (es).
 The text translations are open source and are in the [_locales](_locales) subdirectory.
 If you would like to add support for another locale, please submit a pull request.
 If any assistance is needed, please create an issue or email support@ctaggart.com.